salazaru/Susumeru/README.md

 > - various csv files with certain features dropped.
 All files have no NaN or missing values.
 > - a requirements.txt file that enables the user to install all required third-party modules and libraries.

-## How to run the code
+## How to run the code:
 1. Install python (version 3)
 2. Install required modules/libraries (see requirements.txt)
 3. Ensure you have the **data_cleaned_filtered** folder downloaded to your working directory.
 4. Run the script files.
-(Go to myanimelist.com to search for an anime and compare results.)
+(Go to MyAnimeList.net to search for an anime and compare results.)
 5. Use Jupyter Notebooks to run **visualizations.ipynb**

 ## Third-party Modules: